-Attorney's Fees and Prevailing Party (section 12.5.1): The ConsensusDocs Drafters made this rather significant revision to help encourage settlement of potential litigation of claims.
-Users may wish to provide for a definition of prevailing party.
+Binding Dispute Resolution/Arbitration (§12.5.1): The ConsensusDocs Drafters made this rather significant revision to help encourage settlement of potential litigation of claims.
+Users may wish to provide a definition of the prevailing party.
 The force and effect of such definition may vary based on state law.
 One possible example is as follows: